 Tina in NSW says, “It’s not easy to accept strangers in your home but Like Family is different, for the first time I feel at ease.
 I highly recommend them.”

 Tip 2: Plan to work on a project or goal together

 Have you made an Activity post yet?
 It's a great way to tell potential Social Carers what type of support you're looking for and what goals you want to achieve.
 For example, you may make an Activity post about needing someone to help with grocery shopping and transportation once per week.

 Having an Activity in mind can help break the ice with a new Social Carer and Member duo, and shift the focus more towards the goal or task at hand.
 It allows conversation to flow, and will relax the person who needs assistance to see that their new Social Carer is comfortable with the task and keen to help.

-When you achieve a goal with a partner or Social Carer, the feeling of accomplishment is shared together.
+When you achieve a goal with a Social Carer, the feeling of accomplishment is shared together.
 Rather than attempting to complete the goal on your own, a Social Carer can not only provide physical assistance and skill-building, but on an emotional level can also provide support through tough times and motivation to keep trying.
 This experience and understanding of reaching a goal helps to develop a genuine bond of friendship.

-In order to become a Social Carer and join our network, there is a careful screening process including an online values test, reference checks face-to-face inductions and more to ensure they meet our standards.
-We have Social Carers with a wide range of skills throughout the greater Sydney region, Newcastle, Wollongong and the Central Coast NSW, so you can find a local Social Carer who has similar interests to you.
+In order to become a Social Carer and join our network, there is a careful screening process including an online values test, reference checks, a group induction and more to ensure they meet our standards.
+We have Social Carers with a wide range of skills throughout NSW, Victoria and Queensland, so you can find a local Social Carer who has similar interests to you.